VAHPEM/fuzzing-research/README.md

 Planned fuzzing experiments include:

-- libyaml
-- expat
+- Expat
 - pugixml
-- other parsing libraries
+- additional parsing libraries
+- other input-processing components

 ---

 # Purpose

-This repository serves as:
+This repository serves several purposes:

-- a learning project for fuzzing techniques
+- learning and practicing fuzzing techniques
+- exploring the internal behavior of real-world parsers
+- experimenting with fuzz harness design
-- a portfolio of security research experiments
+- building a portfolio of vulnerability research experiments

-- a reference for designing fuzzing harnesses for parser libraries
+The focus is on **methodology, coverage exploration, and harness design**, rather than claiming vulnerabilities.